cambiotraining/bacterial-genomics/materials/07-bacqc.md

 ### The `read_stats_summary.tsv` file

-One of the outputs from running bacQC is a summary file summarising the reads in the FASTQ pre- and post-trimming with `fastp`.
-This file can be found in `results/bacqc/metadata/read_stats_summary.tsv`.
+One of the outputs from running `bacQC` is a summary file summarising the reads in the FASTQ files pre- and post-trimming with `fastp`.
+This file can be found in `preprocessed/bacqc/metadata/read_stats_summary.tsv`.

 You can open it with spreadsheet software such as _Excel_ from your file browser <i class="fa-solid fa-folder"></i>: